How to Tell if Eggs are Fertilized

-Your thinking about incubating some of the eggs that you have collected from your chickens but are they fertilized?
+You are thinking about incubating some of the eggs that you have collected from your chickens but are they fertilized?
 This is something you really want to know before you set up your incubator and your hopes.
-Here are a couple of ways to tell if your eggs are fertilized.
+Here are a couple of ways to tell if you have fertilized eggs.

-You have decided that you want to incubate some eggs, once you have an incubator, it's time to pick some eggs to incubate.
+You have decided that you want to incubate some eggs, once you have an incubator, it's time to pick some eggs to hatch.
 How do you pick eggs?

 In order to have fertilized eggs, you first need to have a rooster in with your hens.
 Very important if you want fertilized eggs.
 Your hens will lay eggs without having a rooster with them.